 Foliage provides texture, extra color, shape and proportion to an arrangement.
 Learn how to pick the right kind of foliage to...

-HGTV Star judge Vern Yip shares his smartest shopping and sizing tips with HGTV Magazine.(8 photos)
+HGTV Star judge Vern Yip shares his brightest tips for lighting up your room in HGTV Magazine.(10 photos)

 These romantic wedding arrangements are deliberately formal, with a twist: a mass of tiny frosted pearls are hidden in the...